josmar-crwdstffng/angular/aio/content/guide/testing-components-scenarios.md

 It registers the component's providers \(the `HeroDetailService` in this case\) with the child injector.

 A test cannot get to child injector services from the fixture injector.
-And `TestBed.configureTestingModule` can't configure them either.
+And `TestBed.configureTestingModule` cannot configure them either.

 Angular has created new instances of the real `HeroDetailService` all along!